-From the design and prototyping of electronic components to production for companies and start-ups, we at Hemargroup are used to talking to teams of engineers and product experts every day.
+From the design and prototyping of electronic components to production for companies and start-ups, we at Hemargroup are used to talk to teams of engineers and product experts every day.
 In our more than 40 years in the business, we have learned to recognize the difference between a great engineer and an untalented one.

 To be a very successful engineer you need to have a specific set of soft skills and qualities that we will discuss in this article.

 Many aspire to become engineers, but not everyone has the right qualities to pursue this career and achieve success.
 But what does it take to become one of the best engineers and how can you achieve these qualities to use to your advantage?

 Here are 12 qualities that we at Hemargroup have learned to recognize.